threeport/threeport/docs/threeport-controllers.md

 plane.

 Controllers are based on the API data model.
 A controller's domain of operation is scoped by a source file in`pkg/api`.
-For example the kubernetes-runtime-controller is responsible for reconciling objects defined in `pkg/api/v0/kubernetes_runtime.go`.
+For example the workload-controller is responsible for reconciling objects defined in `pkg/api/v0/workload.go`.

 ### Reconcilers